rigrergl/nlp_portfolio/README.md

 ## WordNet
-Assign to demonstrate skills in WordNet and SentiWordNet, as well as finding collocations.
+Assignment to demonstrate skills in WordNet and SentiWordNet, as well as finding collocations.
 Notebook can be found [here](NLP_WordNet.ipynb)

+## Ngrams
+Assignment to gain experience in creating ngrams from text and building a language model from ngrams, as well as to reflect on the utility of ngram language models

+[program1](ngrams/program1.py) generate the unigram and bigram dicts for the given English, French, and Italian training sets.
+It then pickles these dictionaries so that they can be used by program2.

+[program2](ngrams/program2.py) uses unpickles the dictionaries created by program1 and uses them to compute the most likely language for each line in the test data set.
+It then computes the accuracy using the solutions set.

+The [narrative](ngrams/Narrative.pdf) provides a reflection on ngrams and the utility of ngram language models.